bpiel/guildsman/README.md

  - This github search should return all the py grads: https://github.com/tensorflow/tensorflow/search?utf8=%E2%9C%93&q=%22ops.RegisterGradient%22&type=
  - This should return all the c++ grads: https://github.com/tensorflow/tensorflow/search?utf8=%E2%9C%93&q=%22REGISTER_GRADIENT_OP%22&type=
  - Which one should you do???
-   - For you first one, just try to find a simple one.
+   - For your first one, just try to find a simple one.
 Lines of code is a good indicator
    - After that, the optimal choice would maximize `(value to community)/(your time)`
      - I'm going to try to figure out if I can make some resource that would help make that choice.
      - Anything in math_grad.py or nn_grad.py is likely a good choice.